zjrohrbach/hledger-importing-scripts/README.md

 Tutorial
 ========
-To see how this works, run the following commands after cloning this repository:
+To see how this works, I've set up an example.
+Run the following commands after cloning this repository:

 ~~~bash
 cd hledger-importing-scripts/EXAMPLE/